George P. Putnam: 1920s and 1930s business interests

 Putnam and Earhart made their relationship official shortly after his divorce was finalized, but they didn't marry until 1931.
 Earhart's ideas on marriage were liberal for the time, as she believed in equal responsibilities for both "breadwinners" and pointedly kept her own surname.
 GP, as she called him, soon learned that he would be called "Mr. Earhart".

 There was no honeymoon for the newlyweds because Earhart was involved in a nine-day cross-country tour promoting autogyros and the tour sponsor, Beech-Nut chewing gum.
 Although the couple had no children, he had two sons by his first marriage, explorer and writer David Binney Putnam (1913–1992) and businessman George Palmer Putnam Jr. (1921–2013).
 Earhart was especially fond of David, who frequently visited his father at their family home in Rye, New York.
 George had contracted polio shortly after his parents' separation and was unable to visit as often.

 Following Earhart's successful 1932 solo transatlantic flight, Putnam again organized her public engagements and speaking tour across the United States.
 Earhart joined the faculty of Purdue University College of Technology in 1935 as a visiting faculty member to counsel women on careers and as a technical advisor to the Department of Aeronautics.

 Earhart disappeared in 1937 while on her second attempt to complete a circumnavigational flight of the globe.
 In addition to her first work, Putnam published two other books Earhart wrote about flying, The Fun of It (1932), a memoir of her flying experiences and an essay on women in aviation and Last Flight (1937), consisting of letters and memorandum compiled by Putnam after her disappearance.
 Putnam also published her biography in 1939 under the title Soaring Wings: A Biography of Amelia Earhart.
 Although a major blaze at the Putnam residence in Rye destroyed many family treasures and Earhart's personal mementos, Putnam later donated some of Earhart's belongings, including photographs, private letters, and a flight jacket, to Purdue University, where she had worked as a career counselor.
 Other personal effects were sent to the Women's Archives in New York.

-Putnam had Earhart declared dead on January 5, 1939, and remarried on May 21 of that year to Jean-Marie Cosigny James.
+Putnam had Earhart declared dead on January 5, 1939, remarrying on May 21 of that year to Jean-Marie Cosigny James.

 Later years

-In 1938, Putnam set up a new publishing company in California, George Palmer Putnam Inc. With America's entry into World War II in 1941, Putnam resumed active service, joining an intelligence unit as a captain and rising to the rank of major by 1942.
+In 1938, Putnam set up a new publishing company in California: George Palmer Putnam Inc. With America's entry into World War II in 1941, Putnam resumed active service, joining an intelligence unit as a captain and rising to the rank of major by 1942.
 In 1945, he and "Jeannie" divorced; she had initiated the action, citing incompatibility.
 Shortly after, he remarried again, to Margaret Havilland.
 They operated the Stove Pipe Wells resort in Death Valley, California.

 In the book Death Valley Handbook (1947), Putnam was the binomial author of the plant taxon Gilia mohavensis (H.Mason) Putnam.
 The name has since slipped into synonymy with Linanthus mohavensis H.Mason, its basionym (or original species name).

 George Putnam authored a number of books, including: